codepraise/codepraise-devcontainer/README.md

 ## Usage
 ### Accessorize the DevContainer Shell
 You can customize your shell environment.
-Copy `.devcontainer/profile_example.sh` then rename to  `.devcontainer/profile.sh`.
+Copy `.devcontainer/profile_example.sh` then rename to  `.devcontainer/profile.sh`, this file will not be tracked in version control, so each developer can customize their login shell.
 For now, you can add some commands in `.devcontainer/profile.sh`, like `alias`.

 #### Oh-My-Zsh Decoration
 We adopt `zsh` as the default shell, and support `Oh-My-Zsh`.
 You will have to copy `.devcontainer/zsh_config_example.yml` and then change the file name to `zsh_config.yml` for the first time you just clone this repo.